 A number of other external users have an interest in a company's financial statements.
 Suppliers, for example, need to know if the company to which they sell their goods is having trouble paying its bills or may even be at risk of going under.
-Employees and labor unions are interested because salaries and other forms of compensation are dependent on an employer's performance.
+Employees and labour unions are interested because salaries and other forms of compensation are dependent on an employer's performance.

-Figures 16.2 and 16.4 illustrate the main users of management and financial accounting and the types of information produced by accountants in the two areas.
+The previous figures illustrate the main users of management and financial accounting and the types of information produced by accountants in the two areas.
 In the rest of this chapter, we'll learn how to prepare a set of financial statements and how to interpret them.
 We'll also discuss issues of ethics in the accounting communities and career opportunities in the accounting profession.